raspberrypilearning/mapping-the-weather/software.md

 # Software Installation

-To install the software you need, run the following commands in LXTerminal:
+To install the software you need, run the following commands in a terminal window:

 ```bash
 sudo apt-get install python3-requests, python3-matplotlib, python3-mpltoolkits.basemap